Some things last the test of time. That includes the rich, 500-year-old Jesuit heritage upon which the College was founded.

 Students majoring in Peace and Global Studies identify a thematic and regional specialization for their course of study.
 As an interdisciplinary major, courses are drawn from various fields in the humanities (e.g., history, philosophy, religious studies), the social sciences (e.g., anthropology, political science, sociology) and foreign languages.
 Peace and Global Studies majors spend at least one semester abroad and are encouraged to participate in internship programs and service learning.

-If you would like to learn more about courses, requirements, and opportunities with the Peace and Global Studies major, please see the Le Moyne Course catalog.
+If you would like to learn more about courses, requirements, and opportunities for the Peace and Global Studies major, please see the Le Moyne Course catalog.

 Dr. Delia Popescu